Are you feeling more and more distant from your parents?

 According to Psychology Today, there are four main types of parenting styles: Authoritative, Authoritarian, Permissive, and Uninvolved.
 If your parents have one that conflicts with your expectations, you might start to feel unloved.

-As an adult, have you tried to get to know your parents on a more personal level?
+After you’ve tried the meditation, ask yourself: an adult, have you tried to get to know your parents on a more personal level?

 How much do you know about their own lives, family, background, and how they were raised?